JasperFx/marten/docs/documents/querying/linq/operators.md

 ## Ordering with dynamic properties

 Marten provides helper methods to express ordering using dynamic properties in LINQ queries.
 This is quite useful for cases where you wouldn't know the properties being used for ordering at build time.
+This functionality is added in v5.

 <!-- snippet: sample_ordering-in-linq-using-dynamic-props -->
 <a id='snippet-sample_ordering-in-linq-using-dynamic-props'></a>